 • offers an authentic expression of the ensemble’s current and past programming; and

-• produces productive intercultural understandings through a rich consideration of what Jewish and Canadian music is and can be.
+• produces productive intercultural understandings through a rich consideration of what Jewish, Canadian or International music is and can be.

 Capacity (20 points)